drmacsika/drmacsika/README.md

 <h1 align="left">Hey there 👋, Nsikak Imoh here.</h1>
 <p align="left">I am a passionate Full-Stack Software Engineer.
 Skilled and experienced in building front-end & back-end solutions, microservices, and serverless cloud architecture.</p>
 <p align="left">I have been actively building software, learning, reasearching, and keeping up with the latest in tech for over 6 years! </p>

-<h3 align="left">Currently learning anything needed to know so I don't get to the point where I don't know what I'm supposed to know, you follow? 🤔</h3>
+<p align="left">I am also an A.I researcher with a keen interest in building and maintaining self-running software that facilitates artificial intelligence initiative using machine & deep learning.</p>

+<p align="left">I am currently learning GO, Web Assembly, and steathly learning and working my way towards becoming a Full-Stack Machine Learning Engineer.</p>
-<h3 align="left">Open source advocate.
-A lot of my projects, collaborations, and activities can be found on Gitlab.</h3>
+<p align="left">A lot of my enterprise projects, collaborations, and activities can be found on Gitlab.</p>
-<h3 align="left">Always remember to hydrate, smile, and be kind! 🥺</h3>
+<p align="left">Always remember to hydrate, smile, and be kind! 🥺</p>
-<h3 align="left">Thank you. ❤️</h3>
+<p align="left">Thank you. ❤️</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">